The Prevalence of Sloppiness in Shred Guitar

 I absolutely LOVE his playing and his music.

-This blog is meant more as some sort of motivational message really!
+This blog is meant more like some sort of motivational message really!

 - It puts things in the right perspective.
 Seeing things in the right perspective is healthy (for your mind), because it relieves you, the student, from holding on to your unrealistic expectations you submit yourself to.

-- Next time you beat yourself up for not seeing results fast enough to your liking, or for sounding sloppy, keep in mind that even most top level shredders who all made it their live’s goal to play fast and clean, have more sloppiness in their playing than you realize. (as shown in this blog).
+- Next time you beat yourself up for not seeing results fast enough to your liking, or for sounding sloppy, keep in mind that even most top-level shredders who all made it their life’s goal to play fast and clean, have more sloppiness in their playing than you realize. (as shown in this blog).